s12v/akka-stream-sqs/README.md

 ## Overview

-- Provides building blocks (patial graphs) for Akka streams integration with SQS
+- Provides building blocks (partial graphs) for Akka streams integration with SQS
 - Based on AWS SDK for Java and operates with raw objects from the SDK
 - Lightweight, no unnecessary layers over AWS SDK
 - Supports Typesafe config